r-lib/pkgdown/.github/CONTRIBUTING.md

 Once you have built a minimal package that recreates the error, create a github repository from the pacakge, and file an issue with a link to the repository.

+The quickest way to set up minimal example package is with `usethis::create_package()`.

 # Contributing to pkgdown

 This outlines how to propose a change to pkgdown.
 For more detailed